 How big of a bite will these withholdings take?
 Let’s take a look.

 Social security tax: You pay social security tax on all compensation up to $127,200 of income for the year.
 If you haven’t yet exceeded that ceiling, then expect your employer to deduct 6.20% from your bonus for social security.

-Medicare tax.
-You pay Medicare tax on all your compensation, so another 1.45% will be deducted for Medicare tax.
+Medicare tax: You pay Medicare tax on all your compensation so another 1.45% will be deducted for Medicare tax.

-Federal income tax.
-The IRS typically requires federal income tax of 25% to be withheld from supplemental income such as bonuses.
-Your employer has the option to aggregate your bonus with your regular paycheck and withhold taxes on the whole shebang, which likely will result in even higher withholding than 25%.
+Federal income tax: The IRS typically requires federal income tax of 25% to be withheld from supplemental income such as bonuses.
+Your employer has the option to aggregate your bonus with your regular paycheck and withhold taxes on the whole amount, which likely will result in even higher withholding than 25%.
 But don’t worry, the money may not be lost.
 Since tax rates on supplemental income may be higher than your actual tax rate based on your total income when you file at tax time, you may get some of it back as part of your federal tax refund when you file your taxes.

-State income tax.
-If your state imposes an income tax, and most states do, state income tax will be withheld at whatever rate required by state law.
+State income tax: If your state imposes an income tax, and most states do, state income tax will be withheld at whatever rate required by state law.

 Add these all together, and that’s how much may be withheld, but the good news is you are getting a bonus and may get some of it back when you file your taxes.

 Don’t worry about knowing these tax rules come tax time.
 TurboTax will ask you simple questions about you and give you the tax deductions and credits you deserve based on your answers.
 If you have questions while doing your taxes you can connect to the TurboTax Live expansive network of credentialed CPAs and EAs live via one-way video to get your tax questions answered.